How Waste Management affects the Environment

 Lower Biodiversity

-As species and crops disappear, the spread of diseases becomes more likely, potentially leading to severe issues during major disasters.
-Additionally, it hinders the environment’s ability to adapt to changes.
+As species and crops vanish, the risk of disease outbreaks increases, potentially exacerbating challenges during major disasters.
+Furthermore, this loss reduces the environment’s capacity to adapt to changes.

 Dead the Zones